nikoruo/DatingApp/README.md

 Learning objectives

-Personal goals were to strenghten my c#, dotnet and typescript skills and learn the basics of Angular.
+Personal goals were to strengthen my c#, dotnet and typescript skills and learn the basics of Angular.

 Running